shawnghu/obsidian-machine-learning/Georgia's paper list.md

 ## Kevin Meng
 [Mass-Editing Memory in a Transformer](https://arxiv.org/pdf/2210.07229)
 - This guy did the other transformer editing paper, so this isn't that surprising to see.
+- The context/application assumed in this paper, as in the other model-editing ones, is to think of a language model as an implicit store of knowledge, like a database; fact updating corresponds to updating this knowledge store.
+There is a nice and comprehensive review of the work related to knowledge stores, language models as knowledge stores, and how to edit them
 - Supposedly a lot of other direct model editing techniques or "knowledge update" techniques don't scale to many examples well.
-- This paper has many of the same conceptual limitations of the other "modifying facts" papers, as well as currently being limited to the scope of "subject object relation" knowledge schemas.
+- This paper has many of the same conceptual limitations of the other "modifying facts" papers (see above discussion for "Locating and Editing..."), as well as currently being limited to the scope of "subject object relation" knowledge schemas.
 	- It actually also points out another one really clearly: They edit Michael Jordan to be a baseball player-- does this mean he was never a basketball player (ie, there was a mistake in the knowledge base before) or that he just switched sports (ie, the external world has changed)?
 Isn't it extremely important to distinguish between these, especially if we ask something like "what did michael jordan do in 1985?"
 	- Most damning is this: `for example, the association that “Tim Cook is CEO of Apple” must be processed separately from the opposite association that “The CEO of Apple is Tim Cook.”`
 		- If you claim to be editing the model's understanding of facts, isn't this like the lowest possible standard for achieving that?
+	- They do acknowledge some of these weaknesses openly at the end: `t does not cover spatial or temporal reasoning, mathematical knowledge, linguistic knowledge, procedural knowledge, or even symmetric relations`
-	- Now standard provisions about research apply: we never know what'll be useful before it really comes through, but let's say this doesn't suit my tastes.
+	- standard provisions about research apply: we never know what'll be useful before it really comes through, but I'm still wary of this.
 - The core contribution of the paper is a functionally similar method to the old paper, but with a mathematical update which uses matrix calculus (and some assumptions of linearity) to compute an update rule for a layer with respect to many different MLP layers at once.
-Mathematically, they also make some consideration for the fact that updating the earlier layers will have an effect on activations in later layers, and propose a method for manually "spreading out" the update magnitude across the MLP layers they deem eligible (by the same analysis for which layers are important as the previous paper).
+Mathematically, they also make some consideration for the fact that updating the earlier layers will have an effect on activations in later layers, and propose a method for "spreading out" the update magnitude across the MLP layers they deem eligible (by the same analysis for which layers are important as the previous paper).
+	- There are some major technical details I don't understand, though, which may weaken or strengthen the impressiveness of this paper.
+If they can ascribe enough meaning to specific MLP layers *in general* to make their update rule work, this is an impressive demonstration of manipulation of the model, even if the result is technically useless.
+However, it seems like they select the MLP modules associated *with a specific sequence position for this specific subject-object-relation task*, which is still kind of impressive but far less so, and it's unclear (though not impossible) how to make progress beyond this because their mathematical method is really fit to this assumption.
 - Their results are far superior to ROME on the metrics that they've defined for scales of several thousand edits, but they compare sometimes competitively with another method called FT-W, which by context is a much simpler method.
+- But, bottom line, I don't put a lot of store in the metrics they've defined due to my skepticism about the premise.
 ## Trevor Hastie
 Lots of papers in nearly pure statistics.
 Happens to have been a coauthor on [[Surprises in High-Dimensional Ridgeless Least Squares Interpolation]].
 Not much on arxiv having to do with model editing.
 Recently published a paper with Stephen Boyd!